Consuelo Costin: Singer-songwriter

 Costin recorded two more singles in the US Dance Billboard charts: Body Needs and Here We Go reached respectively #5 and #15 in 2014.
 That year she appeared on the cover of Raine Magazine in the USA first quarter issue.
 In Germany, Costin was featured in November and December 2014 in six episodes of the N-TV luxury lifestyle TV documentary show Premium Lounge, which was aired in Germany, Switzerland and Luxembourg.

-She first made Page Six in 2014, where it reported, "the emergency room of New York-Presbyterian/Weill Cornell Medical Center was visited Monday by a woman in a bustier and bunny ears, by the name of Consuelo Vanderbilt Costin."
-She was performing for Patric McMullan party hosted at a nightclub.